Lokistark/Udemy-Clone/README.md

 ## 📚 UDEMY-REACT

-This project is a simple React-based clone of the Udemy course listing website, designed for beginners.
-It combines basic HTML structure, modular React components, and custom CSS styling to build a responsive and interactive layout.
-The goal is to help new developers understand component architecture, layout design, and UI behavior.
-All assets and styles are organized for clarity, making it easy to explore and modify.Perfect for learning how to build a structured frontend project from scratch.
+This beginner-friendly project is a simple React-based clone of the Udemy course listing website.
+It uses HTML for structure, CSS for styling, and React-based JavaScript (JSX) to build dynamic, reusable components.
+The layout is responsive and interactive, making it ideal for learning frontend development basics.
+All assets and code are organized for clarity and easy customization.

 # 📸 Preview